RCA Royal Visitor and Chancellor officially launch Terra Carta Design Lab

 Young and emerging architects, designers, scientists, engineers, historians, writers, and artists from the RCA community will be tasked with addressing the damage being done to our planet and creating solutions which align with the aims of the Terra Carta; drawing inspiration from, and giving back to, nature.
 Through the Terra Carta Design Lab, students will have the opportunity to explore this link using local initiatives to restore biodiversity, reduce greenhouse gases, support developing countries and catalyse a new economic and social model that realigns people with their environment.

 The RCA has a highly successful record of developing projects from ideas into reality, with students and alumni creating solutions with potential to transform how we live, but it can take a long time for these solutions to be supported into production.
-Two innovations from recent RCA graduates include The Tyre Collective - a unique collaboration of specialists tackling the emissions caused by tyre wear - and ZELP (Zero Emissions Livestock Project) - an innovative device worn by cattle to reduce the amount of methane released into the atmosphere.

 The Terra Carta Design Lab will harness that expertise, with inspiration from the Terra Carta and support from its private sector partners.
 The initiative will catalyse new climate solutions, with the potential for scale, at a pivotal moment for climate change, biodiversity loss and a just transition, as nations come together at COP26 to agree sustainable ways forward.

 Over 2,300 RCA students with an average age of 27, drawn from over 70 different countries, have been invited to collaborate in multidisciplinary teams drawn from the College’s four schools; Architecture, Arts & Humanities, Communication and Design.
 They will be joined by recent alumni of the RCA (from 2011-2021) who will bring real-world perspective and experience.